VasilGVasilev/InterviewPrep/reactjs-interview-questions/myNotes/NB.md

 1. React top features:

+**JSX** is a special extention to make HTML be part of JS.
+One can apply the HTML in JS technique in .js files with .createElement() function or by adding the .js extention in the bundler, thus, allowing JSX template in a pure .js file.

 - JSX, a syntax extension allowing for JS be written directly in the HTML;
 - Unidirectional data flow
 - Virtual DOM because real DOM manipulations are expensive